-Harvest festival in Sarawak known as Gawai Dayak, an annual celebration celebrated on every 1st & 2nd June.
-It’s similar to Kaamatan; the festival celebrated in Sabah on every 30th & 31st May.
+Harvest festival in Sarawak known as Gawai Dayak, an annual celebration celebrated every 1st & 2nd June.
+It’s similar to Kaamatan; the festival celebrated in Sabah every 30th & 31st May.
 In this trip, we will be joining the Sarawakian celebrating their Hari Gawai.
 It is always exciting to be part of any celebration.

 The flight time from Penang to Sarawak was two hours five minutes.
 We had booked our bus tickets from Kuching going to Sri Aman.
 However, Madam Chong and Peter were also heading back to Sri Aman for the Gawai festival, so they offered us a ride.
 Before we left for Sri Aman, we stopped by Kuching town for lunch.
 While eating the delicious Kollo Mee, they told us that Anthony Bourdain would be in Kuching until the 3rd June filming for the travel programme, Parts Unknown.
 Too bad we didn’t cross paths with him while we were there.

 The journey takes about 3 hours (183km) from the airport to Seri Simanggang Hotel, our accommodation for two nights while we were here in Sri Aman town.

 From the hotel, we walked for about 8 minutes to Muzium Warisan Sri Aman Kubu Alice.
 It closed due to the public holiday, but we headed there anyway.
 We were able to view The Lupar river from the top of the hill, and we tried to spot crocodiles.
 However we didn’t see any, maybe they on holiday too 😊.

 We visited Madam Chong’s relative in Entulang Entawa, a modern longhouse made by concrete and housed for about 20 families or more.